 - Envoy expects a SHA1 fingerprint.
 On the Details tab, scroll down to see that the Thumbprint Algorithm is SHA1, then select “Thumbprint” to view the signature.

 - Copy this thumbprint.

-- Log in to your Envoy dashboard. go to your Integrations page.
-Under single sign-on, find SAML and click “Install.”
+- Log in to your Envoy dashboard and go to your Integrations page.
+Under Single sign-on, find SAML and click “Install.”

 - Paste the fingerprint that was copied from AD.

 - **Note: be sure to remove all the spaces from your fingerprint. **

 - Under Identity Provider HTTP SAML URL you can optionally enter the URL for the IdP that corresponds to Envoy.
 This may be something like https://yourdomain.com/adfs/ls/IdpInitiatedSignOn.aspx?logintoRP=https://app.envoy.com/a/saml/consume

 - If you’re logged in to Envoy, log out now.
 This will ensure that any errors are not hidden during login.

 - Login to the AD IdP-initiated signon page.